 The Deramaxx tablets can be used in dogs that are not mentioned on this list.
 However, that does not mean that they will not cause certain side effects.

-For a simpler understanding, we will classify the possible side effects of Deramaxx into four different categories based on target organs.
+For a simpler understanding, we will classify the possible side effects of Deramaxx into five different categories: gastrointestinal, hematologic, hepatic (liver), urinary, and neurologic.

 Gastrointestinal Side Effects of Deramaxx

 The most common side effects of Deramaxx for dogs are related to the gastrointestinal tract.
-This is because all NSAIDs affect the production of the stomach’s protective lining, leaving it susceptible to gastrointestinal ulceration.
+Despite sparing COX-1, this NSAID can affect the production of the stomach’s protective lining, leaving it susceptible to gastrointestinal ulceration.
+This is more common at higher doses.
 Stomach ulcers are progressive, and in the worst-case scenario, an ulcer may evolve into a fatal perforation.

-If your dog is exhibiting some of the following digestive tract side effects, call the vet:
+If your dog is exhibiting the following side effects, call the vet:

 - Changes in bowel movements (vomiting and/or diarrhea)